vitiral/wake/DESIGN.md

 - The **wake.libsonnet** jsonnet library, which is how users write wake packages and contains functions and values for constructing and using wake types.

-- The **wake cmdline** utility, which has multiple _phases_ of execution:
+- The **wake cmdline** utility, which manages the build process through the various stages of execution.
-  - _packageLocal_: all local pkgs are found and given to the [Store]
-  - _packageRetrieve_: **wake cmdline** talks to the **packageManager** to determine and download all needed dependencies, which are given to the [Store].
-  - _moduleBuild_: the [Store] creates a sandbox where each `package.exec` (with data) can be executed within its `container`.
-This creates a `module`, which can be a dependency of a later `package.exec`
-  - _moduleExec_: modules can then be executed in a stateful fashion to (for example):
-    - run tests
-    - start services
-    - act as traditional software

 - The [Package Manager] which is a cmdline utility which is called by the **wake cmdline**.
-It's job is to solve the dependency graph and retrieving packages from the internet (or elsewhere).
+It's job is to solve the dependency graph and retrieve packages from the internet (or elsewhere).

 - The [Store] which handles storing data (packages and modules) so they can (seemingly) be accessed locally within an `exec`'s `container`.

+- The [Credentials Manager] which handles credentials for the package manager and store.

 ## Package State